re-plicate/re-plicate.github.io/contents/experience.md

-- IoT architect, Fenghua semiconductor company, Dec.
-2024 - presnet
+- IIoT Engineer\Researcher, Fenghua Semiconductor Company, Dec.
+2024 - present
-  - Edge computing for manufacturing equipment with long time span in complex processes.
+  - Edge computing for manufacturing equipment with a multi-physical field in complex processes.
   - Research on multi-agent scheduling & the spatiotemporal algorithms for industrial data.

 - Research Assistant, Hong Kong University of Science and Technology (GZ), June 2024 – Dec.
 2024